 Supplies You Will Need

 When you do your shopping for this craft project, you should look for open-backed jewelry bezels like these.
-You should be able to find them at your local craft store, but I will also link to some online options at the end of this post.
+You should be able to find them at local craft stores, but I will also link to some online options at the end of this post.

 Next, you will want to pick up some jewelry resin.
-Typically, jewelry resin is sold in much smaller amounts because you use so little of it in each project.
+Typically, this type of resin is sold in much smaller amounts because you use so little of it in each project.
 This smaller project will let you know if you like working with resin before investing in a larger supply.

-These are all affiliate links, if you make a purchase (of anything from these retailers, not just these items) after clicking through, I will earn a small commission.
+These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!

 - open-backed jewelry bezels